robotenique/snacker/deliverables/iteration-03.plan.md

  * Scrum master: Juliano
  * Everyone is a developer

-Some responsibilities members take on that can't be demonstrated by code commits:
+Some responsibilities members take on that aren't shown in code commits:
  * Juliano: populated the database with thousands of users, snacks, and reviews
  * Giuliano: verified thousands of snacks in the databse according to whether they had 10 reviews or not
  * Jayde and Harry: demo video script writing and video making